riscv/docs-dev-guide/README.md

 NOTE: It appears that Oracle JDK is also required for WaveDrom diagrams to work.
 You can find a link to the JDK below.

 For Windows:

+WARNING: We can guess that node 15 is required for Windows.

 Download the installer from https://nodejs.org/en/ and install node, then use npm to install wavedrom-cli: